SummittDweller/wieting-theatre-netlify/site/TO-DO.md

 ## Add a Pop-Up Notification "Overlay" to the Home Page

 _Digital.Grinnell_ now employs a _Drupal_ module that can provide a pop-up (Javascript driven) "overlay" message.
 The message can be given and _expiryDate_ when it automatically disappers, and the user can easily click it out of the way once it's been read.
 It would be nice to have the same for the Wieting.
 Initial message might be that we plan to show "classic" movies on Sunday evening only until COVID-19 numbers decline more significantly.

+## Add Show URLs to Show's Page

+There are two optional URLs for each Show, the "official" site and the IMDB page.
+Please add display of both of these, if provided (don't print an empty label with no value), on each show's individual page.